Preserving the Island

 Motuihe island was declared pest free in 2005.
-The eradication programme rid the island of a number of introduced animals that were destroying native plants and wildlife.
-Boats are one of the main ways that unwanted pests like rats, mice and cats can be transported to our island reserves so strict biosecurity measures are in place.
-DOGS, CATS AND OTHER DOMESTIC ANIMALS ARE PROHIBITED FROM BEACH AND LAND ON MOTUIHE ISLAND.
+The eradication programme removed a number of introduced animals from the island that were destroying native plants and wildlife.
+Launches, trailer boats and yachts are generally the main way that unwanted pests like rats, stoats, ferrets, mice and cats can be transported to New Zealand's island reserves so strict biosecurity measures are in place.
+We thank you for your assistance in keeping Motuihe Island's pest free status.

-• Dogs and other animals are prohibited on any part of Motuihe Island.
-Endangered birds, like the NZ Dotteral, are put at risk if your pet disturbs their nesting sites.
+- Dogs and other animals are prohibited on any part of Motuihe Island.
+Endangered birds, such as the NZ Dotterel are put at risk if your pet disturbs their nesting sites

-• Observe the signs and stay away from shorebird nesting areas.
+- Observe the signs and keep clear of shorebird nesting areas

 - Take care when visiting archaeological or historic sites

 - Please ensure footwear has been thoroughly cleaned before arrival to ensure Kauri Dieback disease and pest seeds are not transferred